BhavyaSachdeva2001/Excel-Comprehensive-Financial-Dashboard-TCS/README.md

 # Excel-Comprehensive-Financial-Dashboard-TCS
-This is financial dashboard on Tata Consultancy Services (TCS)  made in Excel.
+This is a financial dashboard on Tata Consultancy Services (TCS)  made in Excel that includes functions like Sum, Average, vlookup and so on.